Anyone operating vehicles, machinery and equipment on farms must have firefighting equipment.

 - Ensure your appliance/machinery is in line with the CFA's Guidelines for Operating Private Equipment at Fires

-- Volunteers will need to have a white 'CFA Traffic Management Point Access Sticker' or CFA identification.
+- CFA volunteers will need to have a white 'CFA Traffic Management Point Access Sticker' or CFA identification.
 To obtain a white sticker you must:

-For more information contact your local CFA Region Office, contact us or call Community Safety Headquarters on 03 9262 8416
+For more information contact your local CFA district office, contact us or call Community Safety Headquarters on 03 9262 8416